TheEndurance/Tagify/README.md

     $("#my-container").tagify();
 ```

-The plugin has the the function InsertJsonArrayToForm that will take all of the tags created and turn it into a serialized JSON array.
+The plugin provides the function InsertJsonArrayToForm that will take all of the tags created and turn it into a serialized JSON array.
 Then it will create a hidden input field with the serialized JSON array values and append it to the form. ** ONLY upon submitting the form will this occur.

 The function takes in 2 parameters: (1) The Id of the Form html element, (2) The 'name' attribute of the hidden input field.